- 1 Purpose

 The University recognises that developmental programs allow optimum performance and will offer a range of formal development programs to support career progression, increase skills, broaden experience, and enhance future career opportunities, including but not limited to the following.

-4.4.1 Academic Development and Outside Studies Program
+4.4.1 Academic Professional Development Program

 The Program aims to maintain and improve professional and vocational knowledge and skills.
 As an additional benefit it may also help Employees establish or renew links with colleagues in appropriate fields outside the University for the purpose of enhancing their own research and/or teaching within the University.